CarlosCapili/Data-Analysis-Portfolio/README.md

 ## Projects
 The projects are separated by tools used.
 Click on the tool to view the projects using the respective tool.

-*Tip: hold the CTRL button when clicking the project name to open the project in a new tab*
+*Tip: hold the CTRL button when clicking the project folder to open a new tab*

 [SQL Analysis Projects](https://github.com/CarlosCapili/Data-Analysis-Portfolio/tree/main/SQL%20Analysis%20Projects)